Lounes78/2D_retro_strategy/README.md

 --- N'arrive pas (ou plus ?) à lancer une attaque si on a deja bougé

---- debuff system, still updating, expected to push early tomorrow morning
+--- debuff system, still updating, expected to push early tomorrow morning(20241212)
 --- change the initial position of heros when the game starts